 In Barnsley we want all children, young people and families to benefit from the opportunities that a great childhood brings.
 A range of experiences and learning opportunities can help to give children and young people the best start in life and adulthood.

-The Great Childhoods Ambition is our commitment to improving the lives and futures of our children and young people.
+Our Great Childhoods Ambition is a commitment to improving the lives and futures of our children and young people.
 We'll support them to have a great childhood and ensure they feel they belong, and can explore, dream, grow and connect.

 As part of our Great Childhoods Ambition we'll: